thaydan/ocp8/CONTRIBUTING.md

 Welcome to this guide for conbributing.

-To contribute, you need to keep in mind the follow points :
+Before to contribute, you need to keep in mind the follow points :

-(LA DETTE THECNIQUE DOIT ETRE REFLECHIS / QUALITE DU CODE)
+- Use PSR-12 standard
+- Keep a code with low duplication
+- Use Codacy to help you to grow the code quality
+- The technical debt must be the lower

 #### Table of content